 Share Class Information

 The American Funds are distributed through financial professionals because we believe that all investors benefit from ongoing professional advice.
 We recognize, though, that investors have different preferences for paying for that advice.
-No matter which share class you choose, American Funds’ annual expenses are among the lowest for comparable funds, as measured by Lipper℠ Inc.

 When you work with your financial professional to determine which share class to own, consider how long you expect to own the shares, your investment objective, how much you plan to invest and the expenses associated with each share class.